FlightControl-Master/MOOSE/docs/Interactive_Debug_Guide.md

 Take the MissionScripting.lua from the folder, and copy / paste (overwrite) the version in your DCS World installation directory under the Scripts folder.
-If you want, you can first rename the existing MissionScripting.lua file to MissionScripting_old.lua Don't mistake yourself, a lot of mods/tools modify this file during installation. (like slmod etc).
+If you want, you can first rename the existing MissionScripting.lua file to MissionScripting_old.lua Don't mistake yourself, a lot of mods/tools modify this file during installation.

+Tools like **slmod** etc also change the MissionScripting.lua file (during installation).
+So beware that when copying over the file there may be unwanted changes.
+If you are using a mod, it is better to do the change manually according the direction in the READ.ME file!

-Once you've overwritten the MissionScripting.lua file, check if the contents are changed.
+And a validation needs to be done.
+Once you've modified/overwritten the MissionScripting.lua file, check if the contents are indeed changed!
+Sometimes it seems that the file is saved, but the contents aren't updated due to lack of administration rights and extra security done by windows.

-It should contain the following:
+MissionScripting.lua should contain (at least) the following:

 ```
 --Initialization script for the Mission lua Environment (SSE)